 Our TSR performance has a meaningful and direct impact on the compensation earned by our Named Executives.
-In fiscal 2020, the HC&C Committee granted two separate performance share grants to Named Executives, each of which vested at the end of three years based on total shareholder return over the three-year period in comparison to: (1) the fiscal 2020 Compensation Peer Group for the first grant, and (2) the companies in the S&P Composite 1500 Information Technology Index (the "S&P 1500 IT Index") for the second grant.
-The Company produced a TSR of 37.4% over the three-year period ending June 30, 2022.
-This resulted in an achievement of 80th percentile against the fiscal 2020 Compensation Peer Group, which is above the 75th percentile maximum established by the HC&C Committee, and resulted in a final payout of 175% of the Named Executive's target shares vesting.
-The Company's TSR of 37.4% also resulted in an achievement of the 50.6th percentile against the S&P 1500 IT Index, which is above the 50th percentile target established by the HC&C Committee and resulted in a final payout of 101.7% of the Named Executive's target shares vesting.
+In fiscal 2021, the HC&C Committee made two separate performance share grants to our Named Executives, each of which vested at the end of three years based on TSR over the three-year period in comparison to: (1) the fiscal 2021 Compensation Peer Group for the first grant, and (2) the companies in the S&P Composite 1500 Information Technology Index (the "S&P 1500 IT Index") for the second grant.
+The Company produced a TSR of -7.27% over the three-year period ending June 30, 2023, using average closing price of the last 30 calendar days of the fiscal year.
+This TSR resulted in an achievement of the 31.25th percentile against the fiscal 2021 Compensation Peer Group, which correlated to a final payout of 51.25% of the Named Executive's target shares.
+The Company's TSR of -7.27% also resulted in an achievement of the 19.66th percentile against the S&P 1500 IT Index, which is below the 25th percentile threshold established by the HC&C Committee and resulted in a final payout of 0% of the Named Executive's target shares.
 This result is in keeping with the Company's desire to focus on performance-based and at-risk pay.
-The performance share grants in fiscal 2021 were substantially similar in structure to the fiscal 2020 grants.
-As discussed below, grants of performance shares in fiscal 2022 continued to have meaningful impact on the compensation earned by our Named Executives with 60% of the performance share grants having vesting conditions tied to TSR performance.